MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/choose-where-to-save.png" alt-text="Screenshot that lets user choose where to save their passkey.":::

    > [!NOTE]
-   > Options displayed vary depending on your browser and device operating system.
+   > The displayed options can vary on different browsers and devices.
 If the device where you started the registration process supports passkeys, you're asked to save the passkey to that device.
 Select **Use another device** or **More options** to see other ways you can save the passkey.

 1. Use the system camera app to scan the QR code, then tap **Save a passkey**.